iiitl/student-hub/docs/AUTHENTICATION.md

 1. User clicks "Sign in with Google" button
 2. User is redirected to Google OAuth consent screen
 3. After authentication, the system checks if the user already exists in the database
+4. The system verifies that the email belongs to an IIITL student (ends with @iiitl.ac.in)
+5. If the email is not from IIITL domain, access is denied with an appropriate message
-4. If the user doesn't exist, a new account is created with their Google information
+6. If the user doesn't exist and has a valid IIITL email, a new account is created with their Google information
-5. The user is redirected back to the application and authenticated
+7. The user is redirected back to the application and authenticated

 ### Email/Password Sign-Up

 1. User fills out the sign-up form with name, email, and password
 2. System checks if the email already exists
+3. System validates that the email belongs to an IIITL student (ends with @iiitl.ac.in)
+4. If the email is not from IIITL domain, registration is rejected with an appropriate message
-3. If the email is new, the password is hashed and a new user is created
+5. If the email is new and valid, the password is hashed and a new user is created
-4. User is automatically signed in after successful registration
+6. User is automatically signed in after successful registration

 ### Email/Password Sign-In